Is Your Company Ready for AI?

 “Simply tacking on machine learning does transform an organization into an AI company.”

 Getting Ready for AI Starts with Data

 How do you tell if your company is ready for AI?
 You are ready for AI if you have a Chief Data Officer, a Data Science team, strategic data acquisitions, and a centralized data warehouse.
 At that point, you can start getting serious about AI.

-Executives who’d like to learn more about AI should check out Andrew Ng’s Coursera class “Machine Learning“, which is starting October 30th.
-Or Linear Algebra is required.
-(To brush up, you may want to check out Khan Academy’s lessons on Linear Algebra.)
-Alternatively, you can check out the online course called “Artificial Intelligence: Implications for Business Strategy“.
+Executives who’d like to learn more about AI should check out Andrew Ng’s Coursera class “Machine Learning“.
+(You may want to brush up on your Linear Algebra with some lessons on Khan Academy.)
+Alternatively, you can check out the online course called “Artificial Intelligence: Implications for Business Strategy”.
 It is being offered by the MIT Sloan School of Management in partnership with the MIT Computer Science and Artificial Intelligence Laboratory, known as CSAIL.
 (The neat thing about the study of AI is that we’ll all be the wiser for it.)

 I look forward to your thoughts (and to the thoughts of your intelligent machines.)